-- Successful completion of a bachelor's degree with a minimum 2.75 undergraduate GPA. - Applicants are required to read the AASP ethical standards and, based on that information, write and submit a personal essay describing their reason for pursuing the degree and their learning expectations. - Applicants are required to successfully complete an interview with the MS-SPP director or a program faculty member. - Pass a comprehensive criminal history background check (requirement at admission).
+- Successful completion of a bachelor's degree with a minimum 2.75 undergraduate GPA. - Applicants are required to read the AASP ethical standards and, based on that information, write and submit a personal essay describing their reason for pursuing the degree and their learning expectations. - Applicants are required to participate in a group meet and greet session with the MS-SPP director or a program faculty member. - Pass a comprehensive criminal history background check (requirement at admission).